caldermf/modular-reduction/README.md

 - the resulting failure in general of some additional properties Lusztig had hoped the `M_w` might satisfy
 - the Type `A_4` counterexample where `f^w` and `f_w^*` diverge

 So, in a practical sense, this repository is the computational realization of the paper’s construction and of its resolution of Lusztig’s modular-reduction formula.
-It is also faithful to the paper’s negative results: the package computes the actual `M_w` from the theorem, not a cosmetically adjusted substitute that would force extra symmetry or positivity properties.

-## What “Solving Lusztig’s Conjecture” Means Here

-The paper distinguishes two different ideas:

-- Lusztig’s main formula for Brauer reduction in terms of characters `M_w`
-- further hoped-for properties of the family `M_w`, such as symmetry and positivity in all types

-The main formula is implemented here.

-The extra hoped-for properties are not imposed by the software, because the paper shows they fail in general.
-In particular:

-- the package computes the true dual basis `f_w^*`, not just the pseudo-dual `f^w`
-- `mw(...)` uses the paper’s definition of `M_w`
-- `pseudo_mw(...)` is kept only as a diagnostic comparison tool

-This matters in Type `A_4`, where the package reproduces the failure of the pseudo-dual to equal the true dual.
+The package also allows for the comparison of the actual `M_w` from the theorem with the "pseudo-dual" substitute `pseudo_mw(...)` which enjoys extra symmetry and positivity properties.
+This matters in Type `A_4`, where the package reproduces the failure of the pseudo-dual to equal the true dual, a discrepancy which is highlighted in the paper.

 ## Installation

-This package is intentionally Sage-native.
+This package is Sage-native.
 The expected workflow is to install it inside a Sage environment:

 ```bash
 sage -pip install -e .